devdaogroup/FTLend/src/docs/TOKENS.md

-# Agave Tokens
+# FTLENDTokens

 The dApp supports a fixed list of tokens and their derived ones.

 ## ERC20 Tokens
-The list of supported tokens can be found in [Agave Docs](https://agavedev.notion.site/Tokens-b8967cb6e8ca43d5b13c7fbabe39fcf7)
+The list of supported tokens can be found in [FTLENDDocs](https://agavedev.notion.site/Tokens-b8967cb6e8ca43d5b13c7fbabe39fcf7)
 These tokens receive the name of _reserve tokens_ in the dApp.

 ## Token Icons